docat-org/docat/doc/getting-started.md

 You can upload any static html site by zipping it and then posting the file to the backend.

+> Note: if a `index.html` file is present in the root of the zip file most web server will serve the file by default.

 For example to upload the file `docs.zip` as version `1.0.0` for `awesome-project`.

 ```sh